 According to this framework,what should the organization do to address these risks?

-Conduct a data protection impact assessment (DPIA) to address the fairness of AI decision-making
+a) Conduct a data protection impact assessment (DPIA) to address the fairness of AI decision-making

 b) Encrypt all training and testing datasets using protocols to prevent unauthorized access to personal data